-Section 2: Funding for stipends and pensions 2018/19
+Section 2: Funding for stipends and pensions 2019/20

-- 8. The 2018/19 stipends bill for all clergy and licensed lay workers on the central payroll, as at 31 August 2018, is estimated at £212.7m2 (2017/18 figure was £211.6m) - 9.
+- 11. The 2018/19 stipends bill for all clergy and licensed lay workers on the central payroll, as at 31 August 2019, is estimated at £216.7m2 (2018/19 figure was 212.7m) - 12.
 This is mostly funded by dioceses and parishes through giving / parish share, investment income and DBF parochial fees.
-The Church Commissioners are responsible for funding the stipend costs of bishops, deans and two residentiary canons at most cathedrals which in 2018/19 is estimated to be £8.9m.
-Stipends for additional cathedral clergy (estimated to be £0.6m) are funded directly by the relevant cathedral Chapter. - In 2018/19 the Archbishops' Council expects to make Lowest Income Communities grants of £25.0m from funds made available by the Church Commissioners: dioceses must spend these grants on ministry in their most deprived communities but do not have to spend them on stipends.
+The Church Commissioners are responsible for funding the stipend costs of bishops, deans and two residentiary canons at most cathedrals which in 2019/20 is estimated to be £8.0m.
+Stipends for additional cathedral clergy (estimated to be £0.6m) are funded directly by the relevant cathedral Chapter. - 13.
+In 2019 the Archbishops' Council expects to make Lowest Income Communities grants (LInC) of £25.4m from funds made available by the Church Commissioners.
+LInC was introduced in 2017 as part of the Resourcing the Future reforms alongside the Strategic Development Funding.
+The funding is distrusted for mission in communities with the lowest incomes.
+It goes to those dioceses which have the greatest number of people living in these communities.
+It does not go directly to parishes.
+Further, the Archbishops' Council expects to make available £9.7m in Transition Funding.
+Dioceses with reduced formula-based funding, compared to the amount received under the previous formula, receive transitional funding up to 2026.
+Dioceses can but do not have to spend them on stipends.